eosdis-nasa/earthdata-pub-forms/README.md

-:no-entry: [DEPRECATED] - This repository has been integrated directly to the Earthdata Pub Dashboard rather than remaining a standalone module: https://github.com/eosdis-nasa/earthdata-pub-dashboard/pull/77
+:no_entry: [DEPRECATED] - This repository has been integrated directly to the Earthdata Pub Dashboard rather than remaining a standalone module: https://github.com/eosdis-nasa/earthdata-pub-dashboard/pull/77

 # [DEPRECATED]  - Earthdata Pub Forms